Akere-Abdulraheem/Yeva/README.md

 # Yeva
 Yeva's works

-* File b is for small screens

-* File TT is for large screens
+* index.html redirects screens to either large or small folder

 You may discard other files at the moment